TNG/NextGenerationTranslatorBackend/README.md

 - "healthy" is always set to true once the service is running
 - "serviceAvailable" is set to true once the translation service is ready to translate (i.e. the models are loaded)

+The config is tailored in a way that health requests may still pass through even if translation requests end in a 503 (Service unavailable) status code

 ### Detect language

 To detect in which language a specific text is written, POST to the /detection endpoint